The Kentown Wizard Foundation

 1. Strong Track Record and Impact

-The foundation supports established organizations with proven track records.
-Their grantees include well-known national charities (Make-A-Wish UK, Whizz-Kidz) and respected regional organizations (Brian House Children's Hospice).
+The foundation supports established organisations with proven track records.
+Their grantees include well-known national charities (Make-A-Wish UK, Whizz-Kidz) and respected regional organisations (Brian House Children's Hospice).

 2. Alignment with Core Mission